-- 1. Advancing bioengineering research, and, - 2.
+- 1. Advancing bioengineering research - 2.
 Preparing future leadership in bioengineering and related fields

-Our unique interdisciplinary graduate program and ABET-accredited undergraduate program both combine building a solid fundamental foundation in biological science and engineering while simultaneously developing diverse communication skills for our students.
-BIG provides additional training in analytical, computational and laboratory skills in the most advanced quantitative bioengineering research.
-The result is a rigorous, but exceptionally interactive and welcoming educational training for Bioengineering students leading towards B.S., M.S. and Ph.D. degrees.
+Our unique interdisciplinary graduate program and ABET-accredited undergraduate program combine building a solid fundamental foundation in biological science and engineering while simultaneously developing diverse communication skills for our students.
+BIG provides additional training in analytical, computational and laboratory skills in the most advanced quantitative bioengineering research areas.
+The result is a rigorous, but exceptionally interactive and welcoming educational training for Bioengineering students leading toward B.S., M.S. and Ph.D. degrees.

-BIG is the umbrella for graduate level research effort associated with the faculty in the Department of Bioengineering as well as other participating faculty at UCR who have a passion for training graduate students in bioengineering.
-BIG offers a rigorous but exceptionally interactive and welcoming educational environment for graduate study leading to the M.S. and Ph.D. degrees.
+BIG is the umbrella program for graduate level research effort associated with the faculty in the Department of Bioengineering as well as other participating faculty at UCR who have a passion for training graduate students in bioengineering.

 This handbook provides much of the information you will need as you progress towards the completion of your graduate degree.
-This document should be used as a supplement to the official graduate student handbook that can be found on the UCR Graduate Division website at http://graduate.ucr.edu/forms/GSHandbook.pdf.
+This document should be used as a supplement to the official graduate student handbook that can be found on the UCR Graduate Division website at http://graduate.ucr.edu/forms/GSHandbook.pdf

-Please contact us at 951-827-4303 with any questions you may have.
+Please contact us at 951-827-4303 with questions you may have.
 Welcome again to UCR and we look forward to working with you during your graduate career!